 Every business needs to find their niche - something that makes you stand out from the crowd.
 This may mean offering improved products or services, taking them to new markets, or even coming up with an entirely new offer.
 How to spot gaps in your market and identify opportunities for innovation

 Innovation is at the heart of every viable business idea, but "new" can quickly lose its gloss in a competitive marketplace.
 Rivals will waste no time improving on your offer, and customer expectations will rise accordingly.
-If you don't keep up with the market, someone else will.

 Listen to your customers

 "Any small business needs to look for trends in its customers," Fitzgerald says.
 "What are they thinking?
 Are their expectations changing?

-"But if you listen to your customers, you find out whether they may be thinking of leaving and give yourself time to do something about it," he continues.
+"If you listen to your customers, you find out whether they may be thinking of leaving and give yourself time to do something about it," he continues.
 "Don't allow the day-to-day to get in the way - put time aside to talk to your customers, and not just your favourite ones either."

 Watch your competitors

 Mystery shopping is one way of finding out about rivals, as is attending trade shows.
 But your customers are likely to be the most valuable source of information.

-Keep up with legislation
+Keep up with business legislation

 New laws steer businesses in new directions and may even open up new markets; environmental regulations, for instance, have generated an industry dedicated to helping firms reduce their environmental impact.

 "Keep an eye on the Government changing the landscape," Fitzgerald says.
-"A lot of companies don't keep up with legislation and this costs them opportunities."
+"A lot of companies don't keep up with legislation, and this costs them opportunities."

 "The most important thing is to give yourself time," he concludes.
-"The earlier you see a problem, the easier it is to adapt before anyone else."
+"The earlier you spot a market gap, the easier it is to fill it before anyone else gets there."